Nikhil Kanetkar

-Nikhil Kanetkar (born 13 May 1979) is the only Olympic badminton player from Pune India.
+Nikhil Kanetkar (born 13 May 1979) is an Indian former badminton player from Pune.

 Born in a Maharashtrian family, Kanetkar played badminton at the 2004 Summer Olympics in men's singles, defeating Sergio Llopis of Spain in the first round.
 In the round of 16, Kanetkar was defeated by Peter Gade of Denmark.
 In addition to Olympics, Kanetkar has represented India in the Thomas Cup, All England Open, Asian Games, World Championships, Commonwealth Games, SAF Games, Swiss Open, French Open, Toulouse Open and numerous other championships.